“God ordered that the English should cease to be a people”

 William had been granted the blessing of Pope Leo IX for the invasion -thanks, in part, due to William’s early support for Church reforms back in 1049.
 He had a rocky relationship with the Church in Rome initially, but like most other people in his life, William appears to have bullied his way into currying favor.

 At any rate, Harold and his fleet were exhausted and depleted from The Battle of Stamford in the North.
 Upon hearing of William’s landing, they made haste for London and fortified themselves, preparing for an imminent attack.
 The two massive armies, Norman and Saxon, met near Hastings where William was stationed on October 14.
 1066 (hence The Battle of Hastings) and they fought viciously all day.
 The Normans cried “Dieux aide!” (or “God help us!”) while the English chanted “Ut, ut!” (“Out, out”).
 Having made little progress through the iron-clad wall of the English, William orchestrated a sham retreat that spelled the end of the English.
 Harold’s men chased the retreating Normans down a hillside and were instantly surprised and savagely executed.
-Next William ordered his archers to shoot high into the sky and aim for the forces behind the English wall.
-The rain of arrows poured down on the English and one such arrow pierced Harold in the right eye, followed by a brutal sword or axe blow to the leg.
+Next, William ordered his archers to shoot high into the sky and aim for the forces behind the English wall.
+The rain of arrows poured down on the English and one such arrow pierced Harold in the right eye, followed by a brutal sword or axe chop to the leg.
 Both wounds dealt a mortal blow to the fledgling king.
 In the confusion, the English lost the battle and retreated into the rear woods.
 William, a fierce warrior who reportedly had no less than three horses killed underneath him during the course of battle, charged forward.
 The fleeing English were hacked down.
 Harold’s body was wrapped in purple and hidden among the rocks.
 William offered him a proper burial on Saxon land at Waltham Abbey, a church which Harold had founded.
-The actual location of the battle was located inland from coastal Hastings at a place aptly called “Battle” (a word that comes down to us from the Franco-Norman word Bataille).
+The actual location of the battle was fought inland from coastal Hastings, at a place aptly called “Battle” (a word that comes down to us from the Franco-Norman word Bataille).

-Now the de facto King of England, William began the difficult and menacing process of subjugating the countryside, often by force.
+Now the de facto King of England, William began the difficult and menacing process of subjugating the English countryside, often by force.
 He surrounded the City of London until he was crowned king by Aldred, Archbishop of York on Christmas Day at Westminster Abbey in 1066.
 All the lands south of the Humber fell under William’s rule.
 Within two years his Duchess Matilda of Normandy, who had ruled Normandy in William’s absence, traveled across the Channel to accept her coronation at Westminster in 1068 (later that same year she gave birth to a son named Henry).
 Meanwhile, William continued his conquests into Northern England hunting down exiles and laying the countryside to waste until finally in 1070 the entirety of England fell to William “The Conqueror.”

 The Norman era in England has long been remembered as a time of brutal oppression, hence why the phrase “the Norman Yoke” has continued to be used as a rallying cry among rebels.
 William was a vainglorious, unpleasant, and vicious man.
 He was known to sever the hands or feet of his opponents, as well as blinding or terrorizing them.
 William instated an ostensibly Norman government and aristocracy in England and the Anglo-Saxon Chronicle recounts the years of toil and harassment the people faced under the Normans and their looming castles that sprang up throughout the countryside.